CV-IP/ShiftTolerant-LPIPS/README.md

 ```

 ## Acknowledgements
-This repository borrows from [LPIPS](https://github.com/richzhang/PerceptualSimilarity), [Anti-aliasedCNNs](https://github.com/adobe/antialiased-cnns), and [CNNsWithoutBorders](https://github.com/oskyhn/CNNs-Without-Borders) repositories.
+This repository borrows from [LPIPS](https://github.com/richzhang/PerceptualSimilarity), [Anti-aliasedCNNs](https://github.com/adobe/antialiased-cnns), and [CNNsWithoutBorders](https://github.com/oskyhn/CNNs-Without-Borders).
 We thank the authors of these repositories for their incredible work and inspiration.